 Green roofs replace a hard infrastructure with one that's not only more efficient, but also beautiful and useful.
 Green rooftops offer office workers a rooftop retreat and apartment residents a place to plant gardens or relax.
 Even non-accessible green roofs create stunning aerial views for surrounding neighbors and provide wildlife with a secluded, safe space.

-For more information about green roofs, global warming and other related topics, check out the links on the next page.
+For more information about green roofs, global warming and other related topics, check out the links below.